dbader/managing-python-dependencies-materials/README.md

-# *Managing Python Dependencies With pip and Virtual Environments* Course Supporting Material
+# *Managing Python Dependencies With pip and Virtual Environments* — Course Supporting Materials

 [![Managing Python Dependencies Welcome Video](https://raw.githubusercontent.com/dbader/managing-python-dependencies-materials/master/images/video.png)](https://www.youtube.com/watch?v=8TiCmhwi8dY)

-Managing Python Dependencies is an organized, step-by-step system for mastering the tools and workflows that will help you reach the next level of productivity as a Python developer.
+*Managing Python Dependencies* is an organized, step-by-step system for mastering the tools and workflows that will help you reach the next level of productivity as a Python developer.

 It is a course consisting of 32 bite-sized video lessons, each focusing on a single concept.